Ace of Cups

 What pulls your attention - the overflowing cup, the dove, the five streams of water?

-How does the image land in your body - calm, full, tender, expectant?
+How does the image land in your body - calm, full, expectant?

 If this card was reflecting one truth through the water, what would it say to you right now?